gipplab/cl-osa/README.md

 The project offers functionality to store and save observations during plagiarism detection.
 Each observation holds several features, which each have a name and numerical value.
 The observations are stored in an observation holder, which can be transformed into a matrix.
 For this matrix the correlation and covariance matrices can be calculated.
 Furthermore it is possible to perform a PCA on the data, which the option of reducing the dimension at the same time.
 To use featurama an observationHolder object must be initialised.
 For each observation a new observation object is created and the features added, by storing them in a hash map and adding this hash map to the obervation.
 This observation is added to the observationHolder, which in turn can be saved by converting it to a matrix and saving as CSV file.
-### Detailed Analysis for PAN-PC-11
-See 'How it works section: Detailed Analysis Evaluation'

 Setting up the MongoDB database